rafaelnco/painter/README.md

 ### Preparing: SVG-to-JSON

-Next step is to extract the frames from the SVG, that's how fun begins. remember our assumption about each path to be a single frame and all we need to do is extract each path from our SVG file and persist is a JSON.
+Next step is to extract the frames from the SVG, that's how fun begins.
+Remember our assumption about each path to be a single frame and all we need to do is extract each path from our SVG file and persist is a JSON.

 > Important: the following code is intended to be ran as a npm script to generate the JSON with extracted frames

-> Note: yes, we could parse SVG directly on our application but let's stick to JSON as at it's already going to be used to agregate meta-data for each frame
+> Note: yes, we could parse SVG directly on our application but let's stick to JSON as it's already going to be used to agregate meta-data for each frame

 `convert.js`:
 ```js